juho05/crossonic/README.md

 but I only regularly test with [crossonic-server](https://github.com/juho05/crossonic-server).
 Please [report](https://github.com/juho05/crossonic/issues/new) any issues you experience with other servers.

-There are pre-release artifacts available on the [releases](https://github.com/juho05/crossonic/releases) page but there is currently no auto-update mechanism and the [installation process](#installation) is sub-optimal on many platforms.

 See [supported platforms](#supported-platforms) for a status per platform.

 ## Features